Skip to content

 Bases: RTCProto

-Class for interfacing with the Microcontroller's Real Time Clock (RTC) via CircuitPython.
+Manages the Microcontroller's Real Time Clock (RTC).

 Methods: